- Publications and resources

 - Alice Springs

-Engineering seminars are being held in May 2018 at Alice Springs and Broome.
-These seminars will look at a range of topics including airworthiness issues, specialist maintenance certification, regulations and Part 66 licenses.
-They are aimed at engineers, heads of airworthiness and maintenance, other people from airworthiness organisations and training personnel.
-The seminars are a great professional development opportunity and allow people to talk with CASA maintenance experts and ask questions.
+CASA is holding five engineering safety seminars in May 2019.
+The seminars will cover a range of topics including leadership and mentoring for aviation maintenance engineers, specialist maintenance certification, Flight Safety Australia maintenance articles and a regulation review update.
+Engineers, heads of airworthiness and maintenance, other people from airworthiness organisations and maintenance training personnel will all benefit from attending the seminars.
+These are great professional development opportunities, allowing people to talk with CASA maintenance experts and ask questions.

 Please send feedback to CASA Briefing now.